 Knowing other people who are also HIV positive can made life a lot easier.
 Being HIV positive without knowing anyone else in the same circumstances is difficult.

-It really helps to be able to talk to someone who has also been living with HIV.
+It really helps to be able to talk to someone who is living with HIV.

 Online forums are a good way to communicate with other people, especially if your are more geographically isolated.
 The best and most established is run by poz.com.
 Although it is based in the US the poz forums include a lot of contributions from people elsewhere.

 More recently, the THT set up a similar forum based in the UK called myHIV.org .
 This requires a more complicated registration process but you can still do this using a made up name if you want to do this anonymously.
 You need a working email address to register.